stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 Select _Settings \> Privacy_, and review the settings.
 Depending upon your needs, you may decide to turn off _Location Services_ or _Usage & History_.

+# Installing Desktop Applications with Flatpak

+Use [Flatpak](https://flatpak.org) packages to install extra desktop software, such as VLC or Skype.
+For legal reasons, you must enable access to the public [Flathub repository](https://flathub.org) yourself.
+Follow the instructions to [set up access to the Flathub repository](https://flatpak.org/setup/Fedora/).

 # Setting Up for Development

 Every developer needs a text editor and a version control system.
 Fedora Workstation